Harassment, Discrimination, and Sexual Misconduct Policy and Procedures: Including Sexual Assault, Intimate Partner Violence, and Stalking

 • The Title IX Coordinator will conduct a prompt initial assessment to determine if the allegations indicate a potential policy violation

-• Commence a thorough, reliable, and impartial investigation by identifying issues and developing a strategic investigation plan, including a witness list, evidence list, intended investigation timeframe, and order of interviews for all witnesses and the parties
+• The College will commence a thorough, reliable, and impartial investigation by identifying issues and developing a strategic investigation plan, including a witness list, evidence list, intended investigation timeframe, and order of interviews for all witnesses and the parties.

-• Make good faith efforts to notify the parties of any meeting or interview involving the other party, in advance when possible
+• The College will make good faith efforts to notify the parties of any meeting or interview involving the other party, in advance when possible.

-• When participation of a party is expected, provide that party with written notice of the date, time, and location of the meeting, as well as the expected participants and purpose
+• When participation of a party is expected, the College will provide that party with written notice of the date, time, and location of the meeting, as well as the expected participants and purpose.

-• Interview all available, relevant witnesses and conduct follow-up interviews as necessary
+• The College will interview all available, relevant witnesses and conduct follow-up interviews as necessary.

-• Allow each party the opportunity to suggest witnesses and questions they wish the Investigator(s) to ask of the other party and witnesses, and document in the report which questions were asked, with a rationale for any changes or omissions
+• The College will allow each party the opportunity to suggest witnesses and relevant questions they wish the Investigator(s) to ask of the other party and witnesses, and document in the report which questions were asked, with a rationale for any changes or omissions

-• Complete the investigation promptly and without unreasonable deviation from the intended timeline.
+• The College will complete the investigation promptly and without unreasonable deviation from the intended timeline.

-• Prior to the conclusion of the investigation, provide the parties and their respective Advisors (if so desired by the parties) with a list of witnesses whose information will be used to render a finding
+• Prior to the conclusion of the investigation, the College will provide the parties and their respective Advisors (if so desired by the parties) with a list of witnesses whose information will be used to render a finding.

-• Provide each interviewed party and witness an opportunity to review and verify the Investigator’s summary notes (or transcript) of the relevant evidence/testimony from their respective interviews and meetings
+• The College will provide each interviewed party and witness an opportunity to review and verify the Investigator’s summary notes (or transcript) of the relevant evidence/testimony from their respective interviews and meetings.

-• The Investigator(s) gather, assess, and synthesize evidence, but make no conclusions, engage in no policy analysis, and render no recommendations as part of their report
+• The Investigator(s) will gather, assess, and synthesize evidence, but make no conclusions, engage in no policy analysis, and render no recommendations as part of their report.

 • At any time during the investigation, the Title IX Coordinator, or designee, may recommend supportive measures be provided by College officials.
 Failure to comply with the terms of supportive measures may be considered a separate violation of this policy.